delington/obsidian-notes/CV.md

 **Participation**:

-- Experiment with new frameworks.
+- Experiment with new frameworks
-- Game development.
+- Game development
-- Development of game graphics components.
+- Development of game graphics components
-- Read articles on Java and various frameworks.
+- Read articles on Java and various frameworks
-- Practical application of Java, Kotlin and other frameworks in mini-projects.
+- Practical application of Java, Kotlin and other frameworks in mini-projects
-- Containerized an existing application.
+- Containerized an existing application
-- In an existing application deprecated old APIs to modern ones.
+- In an existing application deprecated old APIs to modern ones
 - Code generation regarding API documentation
 - Implemented containerized testing
 - Created numerous projects following best practices to provide practical examples
-- Using chatGPT for small practical projects
+- Utilizing chatGPT for small pragmatic projects

 **Database**: H2, MySQL, DynamoDB